Displaying 1-82 of 82 results

 healthtranslations.vic.gov.au/resources/victorian-statement-of-rights-compulsory-treatment-order

 01 Sep 2023...
 A compulsory treatment order means you will be given treatment even if you don’t want it.
 Treatment can be medication such as tablets or injections.
-Statements of rights are documents that set out a person’s rights and the processes that apply while a person is receiving a mental health and wellbeing service under the Act.
+Statements of rights are documents that explain a person’s rights and the processes that apply while a person is receiving a mental health and wellbeing service under the Mental Health and Wellbeing Act 2022 (the Act) .
 Statements of rights are approved by the Chief Officer for Mental Health and Wellbeing

 healthtranslations.vic.gov.au/resources/victorian-statement-of-rights-court-assessment-order